 You might think that physician-patient privilege means your nurse won’t tell the police your hospital blood draw results.
 You could even think that HIPAA (the Health Insurance Portability and Accountability Act of 1996) protects your privacy as a patient.

 HIPAA and Oregon law require hospital staff to notify police when they develop evidence a crime may have been committed.
 If you’re brought to the hospital after driving, and your hospital blood draw is above .08% BAC, expect a police officer to arrive in the emergency room to charge you with a crime.

-This can be confusing as a matter of forensic science, as hospitals are not testing blood for use in court.
+When hospital draws are admitted, this can be confusing as a matter of forensic science, as hospitals are not testing blood for use in court.
 They are testing blood to get a ballpark idea of what substances are on-board, so they can make good palliative and treatment decisions.
-The hospital lab will generally test serum, rather than whole blood.
-It will always be about 20% higher than a true forensic blood draw.
+The hospital lab will generally test serum or plasma, rather than whole blood.
+BAC will thus always be about 20% higher than a true forensic blood draw.

 If you find yourself arrested or cited at the hospital after a car wreck, be sure to get a DUII attorney quickly.
 Important time limitations apply, and your attorney can help you fight any proposed Implied Consent license suspension related to chemical tests.